Palash90/site-assets/blogs/iron-learn/iron-learn-9.md

 ```

 ## The Raw Pointer Size Issue
 The deal with raw pointers gave me access to low level memory management and fast implementation but I was thrashed by pointer size mismatch issue.
 I dug into the code of `cust` wrappers.
-I found the issue, I was allocating for the length of the array but conveniently forgot to account for the data type.
+I found the issue, I was allocating for the length of the array but conveniently forgot to account for the byte-width of the data type.

 What I was doing is essentially this, for an array of  `f32` of length 1, I was allocating 1 byte of memory in the GPU rather than 4 bytes.
 I fixed the mismatch and hoped high that this version will work.
 It worked but execution time did not go down.

 I was literally frustrated and thought of abandoning the project creeped up.
 I called it a day.

 ## The Hidden Bug
 The next morning, with a fresh mind, I started debugging with `nsys`.
 It was very hard to point out.
 After a whole day's worth of effort, I finally found the hidden issue: `Tensor::ones`.
 To calculate `Sigmoid`, the network needed a tensor of 1s.
-To achieve this, my implmentation was creating a `Vec<f32>` with `1`s and was transfering the `Vec` to the Device, making a H2D copy at every epoch.
+To achieve this, my implementation was creating a `Vec<f32>` with `1`s and was transferring the `Vec` to the Device, making a H2D copy at every epoch.

 I wrote a new kernel to initiate memory in GPU with provided value: